developer docs · machine-readable picks feed

 How do I read Edges desk picks programmatically?

-Hit the JSON feed at https://edges.co.za/feed/picks.json.
-It returns JSON Feed v1.1 format with an additional `_edges` envelope on each item containing structured pick data (market, selection, best price, operator licensing, edge percent, all-operator prices, compliance metadata).
+Hit the JSON feed at https://www.edges.co.za/feed/picks.json.
+It returns JSON Feed v1.1 format with an additional `_edges` envelope on each item containing structured pick data (market, selection, sample price context, operator licensing, edge percent, all-operator snapshots, compliance metadata).
 No authentication required.
 CORS-enabled for browser-side fetch.
-Cache-Control 5 minutes; build is regenerated on every Edges deploy.
 Content-Type application/feed+json.

 Is the Edges Picks API free?